Darnethal0z/Anweddol-server/docs/source/developer_section/api_references/core/database.md

 > ```{attribute} bind_parameters
 > Type : dict
 >
 > A dictionary representing the bound parameters to use with the query, with keys as keywords and values as actual parameters values (See the tip below to learn more).
+Default is an empty dictionary.
 > ```

 > ```{attribute} columns_parameters
 > Type : dict
 >
 > A dictionary representing the columns parameters to use with the query, with keys as column names and values as column types (See the tip below to learn more).
+Default is an empty dictionary.
 > ```

 **Return value** :